-It’s been years since I last wrote a blog post and my life has been through many changes.
+It’s been years since I last wrote a blog post, and my life has been through many changes.
 I tried changing my blog’s address at WordPress.com.
 I tried changing my writing style.
-But they never did inspire me to continue on writing.
+But they never did inspire me to continue writing.

-I’d like to think of myself as a person with too many ideas.
-I started writing blogs in high school out of curiosity plus answering the call of the new technology available for my ideas to spread.
+I want to think of myself as a person with too many ideas.
+I started writing blogs in high school out of curiosity, plus answering the call of the new technology available for my ideas to spread.
 Blogger was the platform back then.
 I loved writing online.
 The experience was emancipating.
-I had a small group of followers back then and they were generous enough to give my feedbacks for my write-ups.
+I had a small group of followers back then, and they were generous enough to give me feedback for my write-ups.

 But now, as I grew older, I had this feeling that I need to write more.
 I have so many ideas in my mind that sometimes I forget them.
 Not that these are all worthwhile ideas, but being not able to share your thoughts is excruciating.

 So what’s the next step?
 Well, for me, that was to get my own domain and write at my own pace.
 I consider this website as an online diary of the things that I would like to share.
 I don’t know if I will be able to gain the same readership as I had years ago, but if you’re reading this, I guess this decision was effective, and I will continue to do so even if I will not gain anything from this.

 I name my blog the “Ceaseless Nomad” since I consider myself as one.
 But, no, unlike all those other blogs with the word “nomad” attached to them, this is not a travel blog.
 I could not believe it when I read that the modern meaning of the word “nomad” is synonymous with the word “traveler.”

 a member of a people who have no fixed residence but move from place to place usually seasonally and within a well-defined territory For centuries nomads have shepherded goats, sheep, and cattle across the … semiarid grasslands … — Discovery

 an individual who roams about He lived like a nomad for a few years after college, never holding a job in one place for very long.